mattermost-community/mattermost-plugin-jitsi/README.md

 You're all set!
 To test it, go to any Mattermost channel and click the video icon in the channel header to start a new Jitsi meeting.

-## Localization
+### Localization

-Mattermost Jitsi Plugin supports localization of user specify messages.
-You can change language of plugin by setting it in **System Console > General > Localization > Default Server Language**.
-Language of messages that only a user can see (e.g.: help messages, error messages) use the language set in **Account Settings > Display > Language**.

-The currently supported languages are:
+Mattermost Jitsi Plugin supports localization in multiple languages:
 - English
 - France
 - German
 - Spanish

+The plugin automatically displays languages based on the following:
+- For system messages, the locale set in **System Console > General > Localization > Default Server Language** is used.
+- For user messages, such as help text and error messages, the locale set set in **Account Settings > Display > Language** is used.

 ### Manual Builds